All the best deals to shop during The Home Depot’s Black Friday sale | CNN Underscored

 Marked down by $50, this rustic, industrial-style wood coffee table has metal accents and X-shaped sides and includes a handy shelf for books, magazines and your remote control.

 If it’s time for a new mattress, you’re in luck.
-This queen memory foam mattress is a whopping 64% off and is ventilated for better airflow, uses cooling gel in the memory foam, works on a variety of bed frames and bases and comes shipped to your door, decompressing and ready to use in 24-48 hours.
+This queen memory foam mattress is a whopping 64% off and is ventilated for better airflow, uses cooling gel in the memory foam, works on a variety of bed frames and bases and comes shipped to your door, decompressing and ready to use in 24 to 48 hours.

 For more great deals at The Home Depot, check out CNN Coupons.